Exit e-book

 Implementing the Tic-Tac-Toe application

 It’s time to implement the Tic-Tac-Toe application using the ZIO Module Pattern with ZLayer!
-In the following sections, we are going to be analyzing the source code of some of the modules (the most representative ones).
+In the following sections, we are going to be analyzing the source code of some of the services (the most representative ones).
 You can see the complete source code in the jorge-vasquez-2301/zio-zlayer-tictactoe repository.

 By the way, this will be the directory structure of the project: